Lambert-Nguyen/cosmo-management/UI_DESIGN_PLAN_12212025.md

 - [ ] Database created and migrations run
 - [ ] Django server starts and passes checks
 - [ ] Flutter builds for web without errors
-- [ ] No "aristay" string found in codebase
+- [ ] No "cosmo" string found in codebase
 - [ ] Changes committed and pushed
 - [ ] GitHub repository renamed